 The mission of the Department is to produce the highest quality of graduates to serve the society, and to conduct leading-edge research.
 To this end, we strive for excellence in teaching, research and professional services.

-M3: Nurture and train students to develop the qualities of global professionals.
+M3: Create an ambience to inculcate the virtues of global professionals.

 PROGRAM EDUCATIONAL OBJECTIVES (PEOs)